-We thank Myriam Heuertz, Marcela Van Loo and David Macaya-Sanz for their constructive comments that enhanced this current version of our manuscript.
+This preprint has been reviewed and recommended by Peer Community In Evolutionary Biology (https://doi.org/10.24072/pci.evolbiol.100078).
+We thank Myriam Heuertz, Marcela Van Loo and David Macaya-Sanz for their constructive comments that enhanced the current version of our manuscript.

 Conflict of interest disclosure